greg-js/clg/README.md

 - `clg new` drops a new file into a pre-configured folder, fills it with some metadata and then opens it in your `$EDITOR` or GUI editor

+- Conveniently search for and rename a file from the command line with `clg rename <search terms> --new-name "The new title"`

 - Configuration is set by adding command line options or dropping a `.clg.json` file in your project root dir

 - Filter your `clg` queries with regular expressions like this: `clg edit search term`.
 Now only articles will pop up in the menu that contain `/search/` and `/term/`.
 Wrap the search in double quotes to do a search for `/search term/` instead.